brandeis-llc/technology-finder/docs/design.md

 | prev_Jpr     | first adj_prep to the left of chunk, within 4 words                 |
 | prev_J       | adjective immediately before the candidate term                     |

-Many changes will be made to this set of features.
+Changes will be made to this set of features.
 Some of the them are approximations of syntactic features.
 For example, prev_V is really intended to capture the dominating verb of a term but since we did not have dependency relations this was faked in a rather complicated way.

 The top-level code for adding features can look as follows: